 Philosophical background of fundamentals of Ayurveda

-Ayurveda is the science which literally means 'the science of life'.
-It is also known as Indian system of medicine.
-Ayurveda is an old healthcare system, which treats what is advantageous and what is harmful for the body and stresses on happy and unhappy states of life.
-In other words, Ayurvedic system of medicine gives importance to the involvement of the patient's well being.
+Ayurveda is the science which literally means ‘the science of life’.
+It is also known as the Indian system of medicine.
+Ayurveda is an old healthcare system, which treats what is advantageous and what is harmful to the body and stresses on happy and unhappy states of life.
+In other words, the Ayurvedic system of medicine gives importance to the involvement of the patient’s well being.

-Ayurveda is based on peculiar fundamental principles like Tridosha (three humors vata, pitta and kapha) theory, and Pancamahabhuta (five elements ether, air, fire, water and earth) theory.
-Imbalance of the three humours is considered to be the root cause of the disease.
+Ayurveda is based on peculiar fundamental principles like Tridosha (three humors Vata, pitta, and kapha) theory, and Pancamahabhuta (five elements ether, air, fire, water and earth) theory.
+Imbalance of the three humors is considered to be the root cause of the disease.

 - Vata is a combination of air and ether,

-- Pitta is combination of earth and fire.
+- Pitta is a combination of earth and fire.